IamSatya/S3-File-Uploader/replit.md

 ## Overview

 HackTIvate is a secure, time-limited file management platform designed specifically for HackTIvate 2025 participants.
 It provides file upload, organization, and sharing capabilities with a countdown timer that enforces access deadlines.
-The application features a modern, clean interface inspired by Linear and Notion, built with a focus on productivity and clarity.
+The application features a modern, clean interface with a beautiful HackTIvate 2025 branded background across all pages, built with a focus on productivity and clarity.

 The platform allows users to authenticate via Replit Auth, upload files and folders to AWS S3, organize content in a nested folder structure, and manage files with a deadline-based access control system.

+## Recent Changes

+**November 10, 2025**: Complete background image implementation across all pages
+- Created `HacktivateBackgroundLayout` component for consistent background treatment
+- Applied HackTIvate 2025 background image to all pages (Landing, Dashboard, Admin, S3Browser)
+- Added dark overlay (40% opacity) for optimal text readability
+- Implemented frosted glass effect (backdrop-blur) on all page headers
+- Eliminated code duplication by centralizing background logic in shared component

 ## User Preferences